ashaabrizvi/ashaabrizvi.github.io/index.md

 ---
 title: Ashaab Rizvi
 layout: single
 author_profile: true
 toc: true
-excerpt: 'Highly skilled, analytical, and experienced Application Development Analyst with a relentless drive for innovation and a commitment to excellence.'
+excerpt: 'Highly skilled, analytical, and experienced Data Engineer with a relentless drive for innovation and a commitment to excellence.'
 header:
- overlay_image: /assests/images/display.jpg
+ overlay_image: /assets/images/display.jpg
  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---
 <style>
 .title {